- Product Name: Pioneer RT-909 (Black Edition)

 - All tape guides were cleaned.

-- Brand new pinch rollers made by Terry’s Rubber Rollers in the USA were also fitted.
+- Brand new pinch rollers made by Terry’s Rubber Rollers (USA) were fitted.

 - The deck was re‑biased and calibrated.

-- The outer casework was fitted with internal sound dampening material and the vents have been fitted with a suitable mesh to reduce the dust accumulation inside the deck.
+- The outer casework was fitted with internal sound‑dampening material and the vents fitted with mesh to reduce dust accumulation inside the deck.

 To finish: